gucaselo/Web-Design/README.md

 # Web Design
 ### Created a Website using `HTML`, `CSS` and `Bootstrap` using the data and analysis from a [previous project](https://github.com/gucaselo/python-api-challenge.git) where the weather from 500+ cities was evaluated to determine how weather changes with respect to the equator.

-The following scatter plots were used in the creating of this site:
+The following scatter plots were used in the creation of this site:

 * Temperature (F) vs. Latitude
 * Humidity (%) vs. Latitude